Reading-eScience-Centre/coverage-jsapi/CoverageCollection.md

 An optionally defined URI that serves as common identifier for this coverage collection.

+### .type

+The collection type is a URI that characterizes the collection further, e.g. http://coveragejson.org/def#VerticalProfileCoverageCollection.

 ### .coverages

 An array of [`Coverage`](Coverage.md) objects.